junxit/us-congress-bills-115/metadata.md

 - 2017-06-12 — Placed on the Union Calendar, Calendar No. 111.
 - 2017-06-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-166.
 - 2017-06-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-166.
+- 2017-06-20 — Rules Committee Resolution H. Res.
+392 Reported to House.
+Rule provides for consideration of H.R.
+1873 and 1654, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on each bill.
+Both measures will be considered read and have specified amendments.
+- 2017-06-21 — Rule H. Res.
+392 passed House.
+- 2017-06-22 — Amendment (A001) offered by Mr. LaMalfa. (consideration: CR H5088-5089; text: CR H5088)
+- 2017-06-22 — Amendment (A002) offered by Mr. Lowenthal. (consideration: CR H5089-5094; text: CR H5089)
+- 2017-06-22 — Amendment agreed to Committee of the Whole
+- 2017-06-22 — Amendment failed in Committee of the Whole
+- 2017-06-22 — Considered under the provisions of rule H. Res.
+392. (consideration: CR H5082-5095)
+- 2017-06-22 — DEBATE - Pursuant to the provisions of H. Res.
+392, the Committee of the Whole proceeded with 10 minutes of debate on the Lowenthal amendment No. 2.
+- 2017-06-22 — DEBATE - Pursuant to the provisions of H.Res.
+392, the Committee of the Whole proceeded with 10 minutes of debate on the LaMalfa amendment No. 1.
+- 2017-06-22 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1654.
+- 2017-06-22 — House amendment agreed to: On agreeing to the LaMalfa amendment (A001) Agreed to by voice vote.
+- 2017-06-22 — House amendment not agreed to: On agreeing to the Lowenthal amendment (A002) Failed by recorded vote: 179 - 232 (Roll no. 318).
+- 2017-06-22 — House amendment offered
+- 2017-06-22 — House amendment offered
+- 2017-06-22 — House amendment offered/reported by : Amendment (A001) offered by Mr. LaMalfa.(consideration: CR H5088-5089; text: CR H5088)
+- 2017-06-22 — House amendment offered/reported by : Amendment (A002) offered by Mr. Lowenthal.(consideration: CR H5089-5094; text: CR H5089)
+- 2017-06-22 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+392 and Rule XVIII.
+- 2017-06-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-22 — On agreeing to the LaMalfa amendment (A001) Agreed to by voice vote.
+- 2017-06-22 — On agreeing to the Lowenthal amendment (A002) Failed by recorded vote: 179 - 232 (Roll no. 318).
+- 2017-06-22 — On passage Passed by recorded vote: 233 - 180 (Roll no. 319).
+- 2017-06-22 — Passed/agreed to in House: On passage Passed by recorded vote: 233 - 180 (Roll no. 319).
+- 2017-06-22 — Roll call votes on amendments in House
+- 2017-06-22 — Rule provides for consideration of H.R.
+1873 and 1654, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on each bill.
+Both measures will be considered read and have specified amendments.
+- 2017-06-22 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of amendment in the nature of a substitute: CR H5087-5088)
+- 2017-06-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1654.
+- 2017-06-22 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
+- 2017-06-22 — The previous question was ordered pursuant to the rule.